zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/08-sinhala-google.md

 [APZ 18.5] (# apz18.5) # apz18.5 .ref .apz} "Is someone spiritual?
 He practiced the senses of all the external worlds except this world and the Hereafter (Pirinivan time) Hope. "
 I know the doctor knows that God has a cultivated soul.
-“How miserable How do you do that?
+"How miserable How do you do that?
 Aren't the other pujas like this?
 What?
 How?
 That is where the suffering comes from Is racial grief, filthy grief, disease grief (1-4) 3 should be used from the place of grief.)